Clitomachus (philosopher): Writings

+Of his works, which amounted to 400 scrolls only a few of the names of the titles are preserved and not the actual writings.
+What we know of their ideas come primarily via interpretations by Cicero and Sextus Empiricus who did have access to them in their day.

-Of his works, which amounted to 400 books, only a few titles are preserved.
-His main object in writing them was to make known the philosophy of his master Carneades, from whose views he never dissented.
+Clitomachus' main object in writing them was to make known the philosophy of his master Carneades, from whose views he never dissented.
 Clitomachus continued to reside at Athens till the end of his life; but he continued to cherish a strong affection for his native country, and when Carthage was captured and destroyed in 146 BC, he wrote a work to console his unfortunate countrymen.
 This work, which Cicero says he had read, was taken from a discourse of Carneades, and was intended to exhibit the consolation which philosophy supplies even under the greatest calamities.
 His work was highly regarded by Cicero, who based parts of his De Natura Deorum, De Divinatione and De Fato on a work of Clitomachus he names as On the Withholding of Assent (De Sustinendis Adsensionibus).

 Clitomachus probably treated the history of philosophy in his work on the philosophical sects: On the Schools of Thought (περί αἱρέσεων).

 Two of Clitomachus' works are known to have been dedicated to prominent Romans, the poet Gaius Lucilius and the one-time consul Lucius Marcius Censorinus, suggesting that his work was known and appreciated in Rome.